 Fixed frame-length method

-In this method, we cut the signal into fixed frames of 100 ms, thus having a length of L = 4’410 samples.
-The frames are overlapping by 95 %, which means the frames are moving by steps of 5 ms. Then, we windowed each frames using a Hamming window.
+In this method, we cut the signal into fixed frames of 100 ms, thus having a length of M = 4’410 samples.
+The frames are overlapping by 95 %, which means the frames are moving by steps of 5 ms. Then, we windowed each frame using a Hamming window.